firecracker-microvm/firecracker/docs/getting-started.md

   or
 - Building firecracker from source.

-To download the latest firecracker release, run
+To download the latest firecracker release, run:

 ```bash
 ARCH="$(uname -m)"